Deadpoodle/RedisServerTest/README.md

-# NS1 Take Home Test - Joe Fahey
+# NS1 Take Home Test

 ## Overview
 In a language of your choice, using only its stdlib, create an in-memory key-value store that supports Redis wire protocol’s GET, DEL and SET.
 Both keys and values may be of any primitive type.